Clean Energy Internship Program for Employers

 Additional Resources for Employers

-Our Vocational Internship Program (VIP) is a workforce development initiative that enhances the talent pipeline for Massachusetts clean energy companies and places skilled labor from vocational high schools in paid clean energy internships during the academic year.
-MassCEC reimburses employers for the wages paid to the intern.
+The Technical Trades Work and Learning Program enhances the talent pipeline for Massachusetts clean energy companies by placing skilled students from vocational high schools, After Dark programs and CTI programs in paid clean energy internships during the academic year.
+Employers select eligible interns for their companies, and MassCEC reimburses wages paid to the interns.

 Jobs Board